FM exhorts India Inc to expand reach to poor, North East states

-NEW DELHI: Corporate Affairs Minister Nirmala Sitharaman on Tuesday exhorted India Inc to expand CSR reach to poor states like Jharkhand, Chattisgarh, Bihar and North East region.
+NEW DELHI, Oct 29: Corporate Affairs Minister Nirmala Sitharaman on Tuesday exhorted India Inc to expand CSR reach to poor states like Jharkhand, Chattisgarh, Bihar and North East region.

 Appreciating that companies have spent about Rs 13,000 crore last year under Corporate Social Responsibility (CSR), she said, this is very relevant for development of hinterland.